technostructures/kazarma/README.md

 The [NLNet foundation](https://nlnet.nl/) [selected this project](https://nlnet.nl/project/Matrix-CommonsPub/) as part of the Next Generation Internet initiative (thank you!).

 They redistribute public European funding (EU'S R&D programme called "Horizon 2020") to finance programming efforts on a "resilient, trustworthy and sustainable" Internet. if you're interested, [check out how to apply in this video](https://media.ccc.de/v/36c3-10795-ngi_zero_a_treasure_trove_of_it_innovation)!

+## License

+This project is available as open source under the terms of the AGPLv3.
+For accurate information, please check individual files.